It really was a classic case of, ‘it’s not you, it’s me.’

 And although the decision to niche was terrifying, (my inner monologue questioned if there was enough work out there) it was the right decision for me.

 For me, it’s all about making the world a better place for our pets, and I’m doing that in the best way I know how.
-I’m helping pet businesses reach more pet owners so they can better care for their pets.
+I help ethical pet businesses shout about their greatness so they can reach more pet owners.
+To allow those pet owners to get the products and services they need to better care for their pets.

 And that my friend, brings me joy.